rastringer/rastringer.github.io/index.md

-on deep learning and other topics.
 Please see [rastringer.com](https://www.rastringer.com) for bio and projects.

 **Autonomous Vehicles**